Eidsvold, Queensland: Education

-Eidsvold State School is a government primary and secondary (Prep-12) school for boys and girls at 7 Hodgkinson Street (25.3723°S 151.1212°E).
+Eidsvold State School is a government primary and secondary (Kindergarten-Year 12) school for boys and girls at 7 Hodgkinson Street (25.3723°S 151.1212°E).
 In 2017, the school had an enrolment of 92 students with 11 teachers and 12 non-teaching staff (8 full-time equivalent).

 Amenities

 Eidsvold has an R. M. Williams Australian bush learning centre, historical museum and complex, swimming pool, showground and bowling and golf clubs.

 The North Burnett Regional Council operate a public library at 36 Moreton Street.

 The historical museum pays tribute to the 62 soldiers from the Eidsvold area that served in the First World War.
 Displays include photographs, medals and the Shire of Eidsvold Honour Board.

 The Eidsvold branch of the Queensland Country Women's Association meets at the QCWA Hall at 40 Moreton Street.

 Eidsvold Uniting Church is at 12 Moreton Street (25.3660°S 151.1207°E).